moisotico/Sys2Bench/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-This work, supported in part by the **National Institutes of Health** under grant **U01AG070112** and the **National Science Foundation** under grant **CNS-2328395**.
-We acknowledge previous contributions from [maitrix-org/llm-reasoners](https://github.com/maitrix-org/llm-reasoners) and [karthikv792/LLMs-Planning](https://github.com/karthikv792/LLMs-Planning).
+This work was supported in part by the **National Institutes of Health** under grant **U01AG070112** and the **National Science Foundation** under grant **CNS-2328395**.

+We also acknowledge previous contributions from [maitrix-org/llm-reasoners](https://github.com/maitrix-org/llm-reasoners) and [karthikv792/LLMs-Planning](https://github.com/karthikv792/LLMs-Planning).
 Additionally, we appreciate the [Awesome ReadMe Template](https://github.com/othneildrew/Best-README-Template/tree/main) for providing a clean and structured README design.

 ## Citation